(See also Overview of Anaerobic Bacteria.)

 In the thoracic form, lung involvement resembles tuberculosis (TB).
 Extensive invasion may occur before chest pain, fever, and productive cough appear.
 Perforation of the chest wall, with chronic draining sinuses, may result.

 In the generalized form, infection spreads hematogenously to multiple areas, including the skin, vertebral bodies, brain, liver, kidneys, ureters, and, in women, pelvic organs.
 Diverse symptoms (eg, back pain, headache, abdominal pain) related to these sites may occur.

 In pus or tissue, the microorganism appears as the distinctive sulfur granules or as tangled masses of branched and unbranched wavy bacterial filaments, pus cells, and debris, surrounded by an outer zone of radiating, club-shaped, hyaline, and refractive filaments that take hematoxylin-eosin stain in tissue but are positive on Gram stain.
 The laboratory must be notified that actinomycosis is suspected because special procedures are required to isolate and identify these organisms.

 Lesions in any location may simulate malignant growths.
 Lung lesions must be distinguished from those of TB and cancer.
 Most abdominal lesions occur in the ileocecal region and are difficult to diagnose, except during laparotomy or when draining sinuses appear in the abdominal wall.
-Aspiration liver biopsy should be avoided because it can cause a persistent sinus.

 Extensive and repeated surgical procedures may be required.
 Sometimes small abscesses can be aspirated; large ones are drained, and fistulas are excised surgically.